bluuewhale/bluuewhale.github.io/content/posts/concurrent-hashmap-designs.md

 }
 ```

-fter `_newkvs` becomes non-null, all threads can see that a new table exists, and the rest becomes cooperative copying.
+After `_newkvs` becomes non-null, all threads can see that a new table exists, and the rest becomes cooperative copying.

 Work distribution uses two counters:

 - `_copyIdx`: claims chunks of copy work
-- `_copyDone`: tracks how many slots are confirmed-copied (used for promotion
+- `_copyDone`: tracks how many slots are confirmed-copied (used for promotion)

 ```java
 volatile long _copyIdx = 0;